 When you start your zero waste journey, paper is often the first choice.
-Paper products are an easily and widely available alternative to plastic products.
+Paper products are an easy and widely available alternative to plastic products.
 However, there are also lots of downsides to paper products.
 These cons will be discussed below.
 First I would like to mention some of the benefits of paper products.

 Pros of paper products